 Watermelon radish: Turnip-shaped with very pale green to whitish skin and interior color similar to watermelons (bright fuchsia surrounded with white).
-Medium size, generally 3 to 4 inches diameter.
+Medium size, generally 3 inches in diameter.
 Crisp and mild turnip-like taste; a slight sweetness mixed with mild peppery notes.

 All radishes are super low in calories and carbs — 1/2 cup has only about 12 calories.
 While they’re not a superfood, they contribute to your daily fiber intake, and are good sources of potassium and folate.
 Here’s the full nutrition profile of radishes.

 Small radish can be trimmed, scrubbed, and sliced to use in salads and composed cold platters.
 Peel and dice large radishes (or cut into thin half-moons) to be added to salads or veggie platters.
 See Purple Daikon Salad with Golden Beets and Bok Choy.

 Simple radish salads: Team up two or three varieties of radish in simple salads like the one shown above.
 No recipe needed!

 Pickled radishes: Radishes are ideal for pickling.
 Trim an halve small radishes; peel and thinly slice larger ones.
 Cut very large slices into half moons.
 Use the brine from the recipe for Quick and Easy Refrigerator Pickles.